 One pink moustache = $0.00 + tax

 The metal disk you see on the hood of every taxi vehicle is called a medallion.
-It permits the taxi to chauffeur citizens in Chicago.
+It permits the taxi to chauffeur citizens around Chicago.
 It is the industry’s stock and trade.
 It costs money.
 The value of the object comes from the city’s appropriate manipulation.
 In the past, the city has put a cap on the number of medallions released to the public, thereby creating a limit on vehicles in service.
-This tactic was used to dampen and direct a wild west taxi industry during and after the Great Depression.
-This cap also generated a supply and demand value for the medallion.
+This tactic was used to dampen and direct a Wild West taxi industry during and after the Great Depression.

-Now that you understand our blue chip, what’s up with the pink one?
+Now that you understand the taxi's blue chip, what’s up with the pink one?
 Simply put, rideshare is not a taxi service by legislative endorsement.
 It’s sharing the ride, baby.
 Transactions be damned.
-By escaping the definition of taxi service, they escape its regulations as well.
-Through this sexy loophole may rideshare excuse itself as a new market, only to participate in the same one.
-This circumvention allows them to draw from the taxi's customer demographic without being burdened equally.
+By escaping the definition of taxi service, rideshare escapes its regulations as well.
+Through this sexy loophole rideshare may excuse itself as a new market, only to participate in the same one.
+This circumvention allows them to draw from the taxi's customer demographic without equal burden.

 Customers have a fair request.
 They prefer a faster service.
-Uber and Lyft may have popularized the smartphone dispatch, but does smartphone technology inherit vehicle technology?
-This is where common customers get bamboozled in the debate.
+Uber and Lyft may have popularized the smartphone dispatch, but the point of deception to note is that smartphone dispatch technology alone cannot entitle one the expensive privilege to operate vehicle technology.
+Their broad definition as a technology company serves them well.
 If I have a convenient way to deliver alcohol to customers via flying drone, does that mean I do not need a liquor license?
-If I have a pink moustache on my vehicle, does that mean I do not need a $300,000 medallion?
+If I have a pink moustache on my vehicle, does that mean I do not need a $300,000 medallion to pick up customers?

 The Joyless Drivers